-Whether you meditate every day or have never heard of meditation, here are 6 simple steps that will improve your day!
+Whether you meditate every day or have never heard of meditation, here are six simple steps that will improve your life and help you relax!

 There seems to be a great divide between those who meditate and those who don’t.
 For some, all they can picture are people in yoga poses or on Buddhist retreats - resulting in them believing meditation isn’t for them.

 How can meditation help?

 What is meditation?
 What is mindfulness?
 Should it be considered as part of our wellness routine?
 How can these meditation steps help us – at home and work?

 Meditation can be defined as contemplation, thinking, reflection or deliberation.
 (I also have a blog on setting aside time to problem-solve daily – find it here)